satelliteoflove/Tomfoolery/docs/items.md

     a.
 Item drops will be level-based, rather than monster-based.
 Thus, each level of each tower will have a static drop list and all mobs on that level have the potential to drop items from that list.
     b.
-ALL items will be "unidentified" upon pickup.
+All lootable items will initially be "unidentified".
 Items can be identified either by a character with the Bishop class or by the merchant in town.

 Item properties:
-    Description - Long description (if you investigate the item) Name - Long name (if you investigate the item) Short_name - Displayed in the character's inventory listing
+    * Description - Long description.
+    * Name - Item name displayed if item is identified.
+"Potion of Healing" vs. "Potion".
+    * Generic Name - Name displayed if item specifics are unknown.
+I.E., "sword" instead of "short sword" or "sword of ice".
+    * Weight - integer value

 Notes:
     Once acquired, items occupy an inventory slot until they are used or destroyed.
 Items can be deposited in town at the appropriate shop (see